 Key components of a school-based health program include a public health and medical plan that outlines the promotion of vaccines; individual and school-wide infection control measures; and processes to contain, manage, and prevent the spread of infectious diseases.
 These plans and procedures should be developed in collaboration with public health officials who can support the program by tracking diseases and recommending infection control measures.

-The TASB Risk Management Fund (Fund) has a variety of resources to aid schools in the development of public health and medical strategies to prepare for, respond to, recover from, and mitigate the spread of infectious diseases such as the flu.
+The TASB Risk Management Fund (Fund) has a variety of resources to aid schools in the development of public health and medical strategies to prepare for, respond to, recover from, mitigate, and prevent the spread of infectious diseases such as the flu.

 Throughout flu season, which lasts from late fall through early spring, it is important to take the following steps to help protect the health and safety of students, faculty, and staff:

 - Stay Informed: Continue collaboration with local and regional public health official for local flu statistics.
 It also is important to look to state and federal resources; the DSHS provides guidance and support throughout flu season.
 There is also a list of flu resources on the CDC website.

 - Get Vaccinated: Encourage students, faculty, staff, and parents to protect themselves and others by getting their annual flu vaccination.